sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Now you will create and extract Event Streams connection information, for use later on.
 4. Select `Connect to this cluster`, to pull in the window that allows you to create and copy configuration information.

 1. Make a note of the value of the `bootstrap server`.
 (Store it in a temporary file, or just write it down.)
 Make sure you note it correctly, because you must specify this exactly in the ACE configuration later.
 1. Use the correct button to download the `PEM Certificate`.
 Store it in `/home/student/Downloads`.
 		![](./images/cipdemo/bootstrap-server-and-certificate.png)
 1. Use the section on the right to create an API key:
  - First `Name your application`.
-This is used, within Event Streams, to report connections and activity - but it is not used further in this lab session.
+This is used, within Event Streams, to report connections and activity, but it is not used further in this lab session.
 You could specify **ACE-Connection**, or **ordersFlow**, for example.
  - Specify `Produce, consume and create topics`.
 Although in this lab session we ask you only to produce messages, specifying this allows you to extend the lab and do more later, if you want.
 In a Production system you could use this to restrict access.
  - Select the slider, to specify `All topics`.
 Although in this lab session we ask you to use only the topic you created above,  specifying `All topics` allows you to extend the lab and do more later, if you want.
 In a Production system you could use this to restrict access.
  - Ensure that the slider specifying `All` consumer groups is enabled.
 In a Production system you could use this to restrict access.